Christina Unkel: Career

 In 2024, Unkel was appointed President and General Manager of Tampa Bay Sun FC.

-In 2024, Unkel partnered with former U.S. Women’s National Team player Lori Lindsey to launch The Soccer Podcast USA, a show focused on the future of women’s soccer, covering everything from player pathways and league development to global tournament analysis.
+In 2024, Unkel partnered with former U.S. Women’s National Team player Lori Lindsey to launch The Soccer Podcast USA, a show focused on the future of women’s football.
 The show is available on major platforms including Apple Podcasts and Spotify.

-Unkel is a former FIFA referee, with experience internationally and in professional domestic leagues in the United States.
+Unkel is a former FIFA referee, serving internationally and in professional domestic leagues in the United States.
 She later served as State Referee Administrator for the Florida State Referee Committee.

-Unkel is also a globally recognized soccer analyst, providing expert commentary for major broadcasters including FOX Sports, CBS Sports, ESPN, and ITV during tournaments such as the FIFA Women’s World Cup, UEFA Champions League, and UEFA Euro 2024.
+Unkel is also a football analyst, providing expert commentary for broadcasters including FOX Sports, CBS Sports, ESPN, ITV and Talksport for tournaments such as the FIFA Women’s World Cup, UEFA Champions League, UEFA Euro 2024 and the 2026 FIFA World Cup.
 In June 2024, she was employed by British television broadcaster ITV as a refereeing and rules expert for the coverage of the UEFA Euro 2024 in Germany.
-She received praise for her work, being described as "authoritative" by The Guardian.

-Unkel began her career in soccer as a referee, becoming one of the youngest FIFA-certified officials in the world, and officiated at the highest levels of the sport, including international tournaments and professional leagues, before shifting into leadership and media roles.
+Unkel began her career in football as a referee, becoming one of the youngest FIFA-certified officials in the world, and officiated at the highest levels of the sport, including international tournaments and professional leagues, before shifting into leadership and media roles.

-Before transitioning into sports executive leadership, Unkel worked as a litigation attorney and sports law expert, leveraging her J.D. and MBA degrees to advise on legal, regulatory, and compliance matters in the athletic and media sectors.
+Before transitioning into sports executive leadership, Unkel worked as a litigation attorney and sports law expert, advising on legal, regulatory, and compliance matters in the athletic and media sectors.

-In addition to her executive role in professional soccer, Unkel is the founder of SPARQ Consulting, where she advises athletes, organizations, and media entities on sports governance, ethics, and leadership.
+In addition to her executive role in professional football, Unkel is the founder of SPARQ Consulting, where she advises athletes, organizations, and media entities on sports governance, ethics, and leadership.

-She has served on multiple advisory boards and leadership councils, including Women in Sports and Events (WISE) Tampa Bay, and has been recognized for her impact as a Latina executive in both national and regional forums.
+She has served on multiple advisory boards and leadership councils, including Women in Sports and Events (WISE) Tampa Bay.

-Unkel is a sought-after public speaker, delivering keynotes and panels on topics ranging from sports leadership and legal ethics to gender equity and entrepreneurship at conferences including TEDxUSFSM, the Women’s Conference of Florida, WISE Tampa Bay, and events hosted by the Latin Chamber of Commerce.
+Unkel is a public speaker, delivering keynotes and panels on topics ranging from sports leadership and legal ethics to gender equity and entrepreneurship at conferences including TEDxUSFSM, the Women’s Conference of Florida, WISE Tampa Bay, and events hosted by the Latin Chamber of Commerce.

-With a rare combination of experience across law, officiating, executive management, and media, Unkel is widely regarded as a trailblazer in the global soccer industry and a leading advocate for equity, integrity, and innovation in sport.